 LinkedIn + Gmail

-You can connect LinkedIn with Gmail through LeadsBridge’s integration to not only create new ones, but also update existing Gmail Leads coming from LinkedIn Lead Gen Ads.
+You can connect LinkedIn with Gmail through LeadsBridge’s integration to create new ones and update existing Gmail Leads coming from LinkedIn Lead Gen Ads.

 HubSpot + LinkedIn